Monkey Business

 The total runtime of Monkey Business is 97 minutes (1h 37m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.7/10, and global collection metrics, Monkey Business stands as a successful venture for the creators.
-It remains an essential piece of the 1952 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.7/10, and global performance metrics, Monkey Business is classified as a HIT.
+It remains an essential part of the 1952 cinematic calendar.

 Frequently Asked Questions